Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

 ## Directory structure

 The diagram below is a brief summary of the directories within the PSK.
-The appendix of this tutorial contains a complete overview of the entire PSK app structure.

 <pre>
 /